Directed Acyclic Outerplanar Graphs Have Constant Stack Number: Outerplanar DAGs have Constant Stack Number

-Let~$L_i$ and~$R_i$ denote the sets of vertices that are to the left of~$x_{i-1}$ respectively to the right of~$x_i$ in the remaining $\prec_i$.
-Recall that there are no vertices between $ x_{i-1} $ and $ x_i $ as the vertices of $ G[v] $ appear consecutively in $ \prec_i $.
-We now insert $L_i$ immediately before $x_{i-1}$ and $R_i$ immediately after $x_i$ in the vertex ordering of the already processed graph.
+Let~$L_j$ and~$R_j$ denote the sets of vertices that are to the left of~$x_{j-1}$ respectively to the right of~$x_j$ in the remaining $\prec_j$.
+Recall that there are no vertices between $ x_{j-1} $ and $ x_j $ as the vertices of $ G[v] $ appear consecutively in $ \prec_j $.
+We now insert $L_j$ immediately before $x_{j-1}$ and $R_j$ immediately after $x_j$ in the vertex ordering of the already processed graph.
 See also \cref{fig:h_partition_stacks} for a visualization.
-We observe that the edges of~$X_i$ and~$X_j$ do not cross for~$|i - j| > 1$.
-Thus, $2s$ stacks indeed suffice for all~$X_1,\ldots,X_\ell$ by reusing the same $s$ stacks for even indices $i$ and another $s$ stacks for odd indices $i$.
+We observe that the edges of~$X_j$ and~$X_{j'}$ do not cross for~$|j - j'| > 1$.
+Thus, $2s$ stacks indeed suffice for all~$X_1,\ldots,X_\ell$ by reusing the same $s$ stacks for even indices $j$ and another $s$ stacks for odd indices $j$.

+To finish the proof, recall that we maintain \invref{inv:regions_below_cut_vertices} and \invref{inv:regions_below_non-cut_vertex} after each step for the already processed subgraph of $G$.
+For this, note that by processing its child blocks, $ v $ is turned from a non-cut vertex to a cut vertex, and thus we may assume \invref{inv:regions_below_non-cut_vertex} but need to satisfy \invref{inv:regions_below_cut_vertices} for~$ v $.
 As, by \invref{inv:regions_below_non-cut_vertex}, the vertices of $G[v]$ were consecutive in the vertex ordering before, it follows that the vertices of $G[H_v]$ are consecutive in the vertex ordering after those insertions, i.e., \invref{inv:regions_below_cut_vertices} is fulfilled.
-Moreover, since each vertex ordering $\prec_i$ expands some vertex ordering of $H$, for each newly processed vertex $w$ of $H$, its corresponding subgraph $G[w]$ lies consecutively inside $L_i$ or inside $R_i$ for some $i$.
+Moreover, since each vertex ordering $\prec_j$ expands some vertex ordering of $H$, we conclude that for each newly processed vertex $w$ of $H$, its corresponding subgraph $G[w]$ lies consecutively inside $L_j$ or inside $R_j$ for some $j$.
 Thus also \invref{inv:regions_below_non-cut_vertex} is fulfilled. \end{proof}

-\begin{remark*} The assumption in \cref{lem:bounded_H_partition_to_stack_layout} that the edges $e_1,\ldots,e_k$ can be covered with at most $p$ directed paths in $G[v]$ can be easily relaxed.
-Indeed if $B$ is the parent block of $v$ in the block-cut tree of $H$, it is enough that the $s$-stack layout of $G[v]$ as part of the $s$-stack layout of $G[B]$ in the statement of the \lcnamecref{lem:bounded_H_partition_to_stack_layout} contains a set of at most $m$ non-crossing matchings that cover $e_1,\ldots,e_k$.
+\begin{remark} The assumption in \cref{lem:H_partition_to_stack_layout} that the edges $e_1,\ldots,e_k$ can be covered with at most $p$ directed paths in $G[v]$ can be easily relaxed.
+Indeed, if $B$ is the parent block of $v$ in the block-cut tree of $H$, it is enough that the $s$-stack layout of $G[v]$ as part of the $s$-stack layout of $G[B]$ in the statement of the \lcnamecref{lem:bounded_H_partition_to_stack_layout} contains a set of at most $m$ non-crossing matchings that cover $e_1,\ldots,e_k$.
 Then the above proof can be easily adapted to show $\sn(G) \leq 2smt$.
-Having at most $p$ directed paths is clearly enough to have $m \leq 2p$ non-crossing matchings in \textit{any} topological vertex ordering of $G[v]$. \end{remark*}
+Having at most $p$ directed paths is clearly enough to have $m \leq 2p$ non-crossing matchings in \textit{every} topological vertex ordering of $G[v]$. \end{remark}